deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Regaari picked it up and offered it to him, feeling his arm wobble from the weight.

 "Thanks, man."
-WARHORSE wriggled it back onto his head, muttering angrily to himself. "*Fucking amateur, Arés, don't be stupid…Never remove your helmet, dumbass."*
+WARHORSE wriggled it back onto his head, muttering angrily to himself. "*Fucking amateur, Arés, don't be stupid...Never remove your helmet, dumbass."*

 "I *said*."
 Regaari repeated, when it was back on and the translator was working again "That we're standing on the only known class two planet in this galaxy, and you're from a Class twelve.
 You could do serious harm if you're not careful."